MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 28: 03.11.19
+* Continued connecting React and Redux (52%).
+I will never remember any of this.
+And that is maybe not the point.
+I guess I should use this course as a reference when needed.
+I notice that doing React stuff is so many lessons ago that I am starting to forget.
+Maybe I should do the courses in parts, and build stuff between the sections.
+But then I am afraid that I forget what I was doing when jumping back in.
+I will do this whole course now, and reflect on it then.
+* Finished Redux challenges in fCC.

 ## Day 27: 02.11.19
 * Connecting React and Redux.
 This is starting to get super complicated!
 I am now 50% into the course.
 If I continue this pace, I will be done when I am half way in round 4 of #100DaysOfCode.
 I will spend those 50 days on building my own stuff with what I've learned.
 * Did a couple of fCC challenges.